jariq/NuSign/README.md

 ![Structure of signed NuGet package](images/signed_package.png?raw=true)

-## How does signature verification work ?
+## How does signature verification work?

 In the first phase of package signature verification NuSign validates CMS signature of `IntegrityList.xml` file.
 It uses Windows certificate store as a source of information about trusted certificate authorities.